 - Reservations and seating are subject to availability.

 - All artists, dates, prices, and programs subject to change.

-- eZseatU memberships are valid for all regular Philadelphia Orchestra concerts October through May at the Kimmel Center.
-Memberships expire at the end of the 2016-17 season.
+- eZseatU memberships are valid for all regular subscription Philadelphia Orchestra concerts September through June at the Kimmel Center.
+Memberships expire at the end of the 2019-20 season.

-- All add-on tickets must be used by full-time students.
+- All add-on tickets must be used by full-time students with valid student IDs.

 - Always bring your printed ticket and valid student ID to concerts.
 Anyone who fails to present a valid student ID will not be admitted.

 - Tickets issued are general admission.
 Seating location in the concert hall is dependent on availability.
 If someone has a purchased ticket for the seat you have been placed in at a particular concert, please allow them to take their seat and find an usher who will reseat you.

 - If eZseatU reservations have been sold out for a particular concert, there are still other options for students!

 - Some concerts may not have tickets available through the eZseatU program should they sell out in advance of a weekly e-mail alert for ticket reservations.
 Keep checking this page throughout the season for the most up to date concert availability information.

 Umoja, a world premiere commission by American composer Valerie Coleman, launches our 2019-20 season.
 Ms. Coleman's spirited music draws from Afro-Cuban, jazz, and classical genres.
 Umoja—meaning unity in Swahili—is alive with all these influences.
 Bartók's gorgeous Third Concerto, performed by Yannick's good friend Hélène Grimaud, is as vibrant today as the day The Philadelphia Orchestra and Eugene Ormandy gave the world premiere at the Academy of Music in 1946.